-After receiving the service data or request from the upper layers, the initiating UE shall perform the PC5 QoS flow match as specified in clause 7.2.8.
+If the initiating UE is not acting as a 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE for the existing 5G ProSe direct link, after receiving the service data or request from the upper layers, the initiating UE shall perform the PC5 QoS flow match as specified in clause 7.2.8.
 If there is no matched PC5 QoS flow, the initiating UE shall derive the PC5 QoS parameters and assign the PQFI(s) for the PC5 QoS flows(s) to be established as specified in clause 7.2.7.

 If the 5G ProSe direct link modification procedure is to add new PC5 QoS flow(s) to the existing 5G ProSe direct link, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message, initiating UE: